qa-crash-course/opencart/README.md

 You can change the URL in  src/main/java/com/opencart/enums/URLs.
 Use TeamLocalURLs Helper class.

-To create system variables in the project, you need to add them to the file aplicatin.properties that are in the resource package (for example "email = test@gmail.com")
+To create system variables in the project in the main folder you need to create a package (resources), add a file called aplicatin.properties, enter your data in this file ( for example:  "email = your email address")
+( for example:  "password = your password")